UBC-CS/cpsc330-2022W1/docs/grades.md

 All grading concerns and challenges must be reported on GitHub in your homework repository following [these guidelines](asking_for_help.md#github-specific-guidelines).

 #### Grading concerns: time limit
-If you perceive a problem with your homework grade, you have **one week** to raise a concern from the time that your grades were posted.
+If you perceive a problem with your homework or exam grade, you have **one week** to raise a concern from the time that your grades were posted.
 After that, your grade is final.

 #### Reasonable grading concerns
 Grades are not perfect; some randomness in grading is normal, meaning that you'll generally get more than you deserve in some cases and less than you deserve in other cases.
 Thus, it is possible to exploit the system by consistently complaining when your grade is too low but not when it is too high.
 Unfortunately, this takes time away from the course staff which could have been spent on making the course better for everyone.
 Thus, in my view, students who overzealously contest grades are penalizing their classmates for personal gain.